 The first moment of one day in the world, in the place where every day begins.

-Soon I heard the pilot say over the speaker system that if anybody was interested there was a photo opportunity out the window, as it was now just about midnight over the International Date Line.
+Soon I heard the pilot say over the speaker system that, “if anybody was interested there was a unique photo opportunity out the window, as it was now just about midnight over the International Date Line.
 I darted up from my seat, scooted back to the galley from a very crowded isle of sleeping passengers to where I knew there was a window and peered out to see what I could see.

 The International Date Line is an internationally accepted demarcation on the surface of Earth, running between the South Pole and North Pole and serving as the boundary between one calendar day and the next.
 It passes through the Pacific Ocean, roughly following the 180° line of longitude and deviating to pass around some territories and island groups.
 Crossing the date line eastbound decreases the date by one day or 24 hours.

 Again, while this is not a “good photo” per se, I knew the story here was not about the photo, but the dawn of a new day.
 This was a day that had over seven BILLION stories waiting to be lived out!
 As I gazed into the sunrise of the reflections on the water below, I wondered, “What was in store for the people of earth this August the 9th, 2015?

 I thought of the struggles and pain that so many around the world suffered every day.
 I also thought of the joys people would experience on this day.
 But I was also reminded of Psalms 118:24 – “This is the day the Lord has made, let us rejoice and be glad in it.”

 I thought about my own precious family, my wife, children and grandchildren and then I prayed that God would protect them all so that we would have the joy to live this day until tomorrow.